-A recent survey conducted for the U.S. Chamber Institute for Legal Reform revealed that 85% of the businesses responding said that a state’s litigation environment is likely to impact where they will do business.
+Other studies conducted for the U.S. Chamber Institute for Legal Reform reveal that 85% of businesses said that a state’s litigation environment is likely to impact where companies will do business.
 This percentage is up from 75% in 2015 and 70% in 2012.
-The same survey found Pennsylvania mired at 38th in the nation for its litigation climate.
-In fact the City of Philadelphia made the list of Cities or Counties with the Least Favorable Litigation Environment!
+The same survey found Pennsylvania mired at 39th in the nation for its litigation climate.
+In fact the City of Philadelphia made the list of cities or counties with the least favorable litigation environment!
 Pennsylvania also scored low for its “Quality of Appellate Review,” coming in 34th.
 The U.S. Chamber Institute for Legal Reform estimates that Pennsylvania could raise its employment rate by 1.5% if meaningful litigation reform is enacted.

-Our appellate courts play an important role in determining how doctors, small businesses, and other employers are treated in the legal system.
-Their decisions directly impact the liability climate and therefore our economy.
-Job creators, just like Pennsylvania voters, have to decide whether to elect judicial candidates supportive of growth and economic opportunity, or those who prefer Pennsylvania being a predatory environment to job creation due to abusive litigation.
+The Superior Court plays an important role in determining how doctors, small businesses, and other employers are treated in the legal system.
+Its decisions directly impact the liability climate and therefore our economy.
+Job creators, just like all Pennsylvania voters, have to decide whether to elect judicial candidates supportive of growth and economic opportunity, or those who prefer Pennsylvania being a predatory environment that stifles job creation due to abusive lawsuits.

 What Makes a Good Judicial Candidate?